digital-archives/HISTGA1011/assignments/imaging.md

 - **Restrictions:** Access restriction statement/dates.
 - **Condition:** Noted conservation issues.

-**Fields to be filled out by groups for each folder:**
+**Fields to be filled for each folder:**

 - **Workflow Type(s)_:_** Use the <a href="https://wiki.harvard.edu/confluence/display/DigitalImaging/Imaging+Services+Project+Services+Categories" target="_blank">Harvard Library Imaging Services Project Services Categories (HLIS)</a> site to categorize workflow type(s) for each folder.
 - **Folder Name:** Enter each folder’s name based on the file-naming schema described in your Report.
 - **Capture Device**: Based on your workflow selections from the HLIS site, identify the capture device you will need to digitize each folder.
+Use the **Harvard to DLF Capture Device Table** below, which maps HLIS Workflow to DLF Calculator Device.
 - **Shot Count:** For each folder listed, enter in an estimated shot count based on the Content Estimate Count and Format.
 - **Imaging Time:** Using the <a href="https://dashboard.diglib.org/">DLF Digitization Cost Calculator</a>, calculate the time it will take per workflow type in minutes.
 To determine these estimates, open the Calculator and enter the following details:
   - _Number of scans:_ Enter total number shots in the folder with the same workflow (sort the worksheet by Content Estimate).
 If you are using multiple workflows for 1 folder, you need to calculate time separately then add together.